 1. Introduction

-The aim of the project is to verify the IC project 1 hardware accelerator that realizes the multiplication of an input matrix with a size of 14x8 and a coefficient matrix with a size of 8x14.
+The project aims to verify the IC project 1 hardware accelerator that realizes the multiplication of an input matrix with a size of 14x8 and a coefficient matrix with a size of 8x14.
 The input data and coefficients are pre-stored in SRAMs with Xilinx IP, respectively.
 And the results will be stored in another SRAM after calculation.
 The hardware accelerator is constructed by using VHDL language and verified by a logic analyzer.

 To verify the design in IC project 2, the state machine has been changed in modules “controller”, “load_coeff” and “load_input”.
 The block diagram has also been changed accordingly which has shown in the following paragraph.
 All the verifications are based on the FPGA of Xilinx “xc7a100tcsg324-1”.